How Does Water Lead to Damages After a Fire?

 If you have a sprinkler system installed in your building, the heat, flames, or smoke may trigger the emergency system and send 15 to 25 gallons of water per minute into your business.
 That water can cause a lot of damage.

 As the firefighters work to put out flames, they may spray a lot of water at high levels of pressure through a fire hose.
 That water often floods the building, running down stairways, flooding rooms, and affecting walls and ceilings.
 Equipment and furnishings are often harmed more by the water than by fire damage.

 Another common culprit of water damage after a fire is the burst pipe.
 As temperature levels rise as a result of the fire, the building's piping system experiences a lot of pressure.
 The heated pipes may warp, break, and burst.
 Sometimes pipes are damaged by falling debris.
 These bursting pipes force a lot of water into the building, causing flood damages.

 If the sewer system line is damaged by the fire or falling debris, you could have an even messier problem on your hands.
-Sewer backflows often happen because of tree roots in the pipes or problems further up the line.
-However, these disasters could take place during fires.
+Sewer backflows often happen for other reasons, but these disasters are an increased risk during fires.